-Due to its unique geographical attributes, MENA is highly vulnerable to consequences of climate change.
+Due to its unique geographical attributes, MENA region is highly vulnerable to consequences of climate change.
 One of the main climate change impacts is sea level rise on coastal areas of MENA nations.
 This includes many of the large and small islands in the GCC region such as Kuwait, which are highly vulnerable to the impacts of sea level rise.
 Inundation will adversely affect cities, roads, agricultural areas, as well as beaches and salt marshes in the MENA region.

 The MENA region is highly vulnerable to tensions brought on by spike in food prices.
 Due to growing water crisis and desertification, the region is staring at a food crisis in the coming years.
 The region is grappling with the realization that its barren soil and dwindling water supply will be insufficient to feed the population, even with intensive irrigation and modern farming technology.